Previous Lesson 18 Next

 5. Wo?
 (Where?)

-“Wo” is the question about the place.
+“Wo” is the question about the place or location.

 Wo wohnen Sie?
 (Where do you live?) - Ich wohne in Berlin.
 (I live in Berlin.)